ENSTA-U2IS-AI/torch-uncertainty/README.md

 `poetry install torch-uncertainty` or, for development, `poetry install torch-uncertainty --with dev`

 Depending on your system, you may encounter errors.
-If so, kill the process and add `PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring` at the beginning of every poetry commands.
+If so, kill the process and add `PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring` at the beginning of every `poetry install` commands.

 ## Documentation